x4b50/lv/README.md

-push 7      ;push 7 on the stack pop         ;pop the top of the stack dup         ;duplicate top of the stack pick        ;gets top value and replaces it with one that is that amount lower in the stack shove       ;gets two top values and pushes the 1 one lower on the stack by the amount specified by the second add         ;add two values at the top of the stack
+push 7      ;push 7 on the stack pop         ;pop the top of the stack dup         ;duplicate top of the stack swap        ;consume top value and swap second with one that is <top> values below pick        ;gets top value and replaces it with one that is that amount lower in the stack shove       ;gets two top values and pushes the 1 one lower on the stack by the amount specified by the second add         ;add two values at the top of the stack